The policies in this Guide Memo are fundamental to Stanford University's employment policies.

-The University is committed to investigating and remediating claims of discrimination, harassment and retaliation.
-All individuals covered by this policy are expected to fully participate and cooperate in the investigation of any claim of discrimination, harassment, or retaliation.
+The University is committed to promptly and fairly investigating and remediating claims of discrimination, harassment and retaliation.
+Investigations are conducted as necessary by impartial and trained personnel and will reach conclusions based on the evidence collected.
+If misconduct is found, appropriate corrective action will be taken.
+All individuals covered by this policy are expected to fully and truthfully participate and cooperate in the investigation of any claim of discrimination, harassment, or retaliation.
 Failure to participate and/or cooperate in an investigation when requested may be grounds for discipline.

 h.
 External Reporting

 Discrimination, harassment, and retaliation are prohibited by state and federal law.
 In addition to the internal resources described above, individuals may pursue complaints directly with the government agencies that deal with unlawful harassment, discrimination, and retaliation claims, e.g., the U.S. Equal Employment Opportunity Commission (EEOC), the State of California Department of Fair Employment and Housing (DFEH), and/or the U.S. Department of Education's Office for Civil Rights (OCR).
 These agencies are listed in the Government section of the telephone book.
 A violation of this policy may exist even where the conduct in question does not violate the law.